-As well as an L&D Manager I also spend a great deal of time volunteering for a First Aid organisation in Scotland, which demand very similar roles in two very different environments – My training, education and development for these two roles took very distinctive paths but sometimes these paths inevitably cross!
+For over 5 fantastically fulfilled years, I spent a great deal of my personal time volunteering for a First Aid organisation in Scotland, which demands very similar expectations very similar to my paid work – My training, education and development for these two roles took very distinctive paths but sometimes these paths inevitably cross!

 Whilst wearing each of the employed and volunteer hats, so to speak, I took responsibility for teams, I organised and managed resource, I was accountable for what happens on my ‘watch’ and I provide personal and professional on-going support to all those around me.
 Here is where the similarities end!

 Within the workplace each employee has a contractual obligation to fulfil their duties, however in the volunteer sector there is no financial or material incentive for people to give up their time.
 Voluntary organisations rely on the dedication of their members to enable them to complete their public obligations.

-Over the twelve month period from April 2011 to March 2012, I alone pledged 615 hours to public duty – but it’s not all about bandages and blood!
-Would quite often carry out extra duties to support the community, such as attending local Girls’ and/or Boys’ Brigade companies to provide all the girls with basic life-saving skills.
-This was a particularly rewarding experience as I was able to see the enthusiasm and vigour with which the girls got involved and not forgetting the end result – my local community now has another 80, 90, 100+ potential lifesavers looking after the general public as and when they should unfortunately need it.
+Over a typical twelve-month period of volunteering, I would quite easily rack up in excess of 700 hours of public duty – but it was not all about bandages and blood!
+Would quite often carry out extra duties to support the community, such as attending local Girls’ and/or Boys’ Brigade companies to provide all the young people with basic life-saving skills.
+That aspect was always a particularly rewarding experience as I was able to see the enthusiasm and vigor with which they got involved and not forgetting the end result – my local community now has another 80, 90, 100+ potential lifesavers looking after the general public as and when they should unfortunately need it.

-During the last year I was also successfully awarded a prestigious placement on the St Andrew’s First Aid Leadership course, which saw 16 of just over 1500 volunteers go through a very taxing, yet rewarding plan of five – 2 day developmental sessions looking at areas such as leadership and coaching, motivational understanding and self-belief modules amongst other areas.
-Although very in-depth, the Leadership course, coupled with the ILM course provided by my employer, M2, was a valuable journey to be on and has made me look at many things differently regarding both business and personal aspects of my life.
+During my time I was also successfully awarded a prestigious placement on the St Andrew’s First Aid Leadership course, which saw 16 of just over 1500 volunteers go through a very taxing, yet rewarding plan of five – 2 day developmental sessions looking at areas such as leadership and coaching, motivational understanding and self-belief modules amongst other areas.
+Although very in-depth, the Leadership course, coupled with the ILM courses provided by my then employer, was a valuable journey to be on and I believe has very much helped me look at many things differently regarding both business and personal aspects of my life.

-One of my proudest moments since joining the organisation was to receive an email from our National Headquarters asking would I, along with another member like to represent the organisation at the Festival of Remembrance at the Royal Albert Hall in London in November last year.
+One of my proudest moments in my 5 year stint was to receive an email from our National Headquarters asking would I, along with another members, like to represent the organisation at the Festival of Remembrance at the Royal Albert Hall in London.
 I saw this as a great honour to be afforded this opportunity to mark something so moving and to do so whilst supporting such a worthwhile organisation that is St Andrew’s.
-So on Friday November 9th we headed down to London, spent the day with many others like us in the care of a Drill Sergeant and learnt how to march in front of many dignataries and of the course HRH The Queen, something I have not done before and was very much a task in itself.
+So on Friday November 9th that year, we headed down to London, spent the day with many others like us in the care of a Drill Sergeant and learnt how to march in front of many dignitaries and of the course HRH The Queen.
+Something I had never previously done and that was very much a task in itself.
 It is something that I will hold very dear to my heart for many years to come, a proud and pleasant opportunity indeed!

-My passion for L&D and for volunteering as a First Aider are both on par and give me equal amounts of pleasure and personal return but in totally different ways.
+My passion for coaching, leading and for volunteering as a First Aider are all on par and give me equal amounts of pleasure and personal return but in totally different ways.